2KAbhishek/tmux-tilit/README.md

 ## What is this

-tmux-tilit is a tmux plugin that adds tiling window manager like features and keybindings to tmux.
+tmux-tilit brings tiling window manager features and smooth keybindings to your tmux sessions, boosting your productivity like never before!

-## Inspiration

-tmux-tilit was inspired by [tmux-tilish](https://github.com/jabirali/tmux-tilish).
-I wanted to add some new commadns, make the keybindings match better with tmux's defaults, hence tilit was born!

 ## Prerequisites